Pregnant in College — Impossible, or Perfect Timing?

 3. 💪 Internships or Work-Studies While Pregnant

 - Some courses include an internship or practicum lasting several weeks or even months.
-This may have been planned well in advance and now happens to coincide with your delivery date.
+This may have been planned well in advance and now coincides with your delivery date.
 Or perhaps the practicum is not suitable during pregnancy?

 -